Computatrum42/urban-cli/README.md

 ## Known issues
-Non-ASCII characters couldn't used for searching.
+- Non-ASCII characters couldn't used for searching.
 It happens because the URI library only accepts the ASCII characters.
-Which makes sense because URL's uses ASCII characters, but its possible to see a non-ASCII character in an URL, not in a domain though.
+Which makes sense because URLs uses ASCII characters, but its possible to see a non-ASCII character in an URL, not in a domain though.

+- Due to the "algorhythm changes", project wouldn't work in some operating systems because the program creates a shell script at the /usr/local/bin and carries the Ruby scripts at /usr/local/lib.
+I doubt I know anything about POSIX, lolz.

 ## Todo list
 - Non-ASCII character issue (It has a slim chance to get resolved but I'll try.)
 - Add to repositories like AUR (i dunno)
+- Entry selection, so you can read other entries about the same word instead of sticking with a single entry.